sigrdrifa/lucid-from-html/README.md

     > lucid-from-html -t -s filename.html > filename.hs

-The options here: _Do not trim ends of the strings from the space-symbols_ and _Create standalone code, ready to compile_
+The options here:

+* -t &nbsp; _do not trim the ends of the strings from the whitespace characters_
+* -s &nbsp; _create a standalone code, ready to compile_

 To see all options, run

     > lucid-from-html --help

+If you successfully got _filename.hs_ you can generate html back again by

+    > runhaskell filename.hs > filename-out.html